scribe-src/objc-unit/README.md

 #### How does it work?

-Test suites are simply defined as subclasses of `TestSuite`, with each test implemented as a separate class method.
+Test suites are simply defined as subclasses of the `TestSuite` class, with each test implemented as a separate class method.
 The Objective-C runtime is queried for a list of subclasses of `TestSuite`, and the class methods of the subclasses are called one-by-one.

 #### Usage